-A number of RMP elements and mitigation measures were integrated into the plan to mitigate potential impacts related to increases in river use on the Coloma to Greenwood section of the river.
+A number of elements and mitigation measures were integrated into the RMP to mitigate potential impacts related to increases in river use on the Coloma to Greenwood section of the river.

-- The public river access situation at Greenwood Creek changed in 2005 from previous years, with the BLM constructing a parking lot and restroom creating a formal access to the river through the public lands downstream of Greenwood Creek.
-This has eliminated dangerous parking on the shoulder of Hwy 49 except for peak weekend use days.
-There is a second parking area built by BLM 1⁄2 mile further down the Hwy which eliminates the need to park on the shoulder of Hwy 49 but currently it is still legal to parks on the shoulder of Hwy 49.
-Boating counts in 2009 on the section of river between Coloma and Greenwood Cr. did not show to what extent this location was used.
-It is hoped that monitoring coordinated with the BLM to better understand the extent of use of the Greenwood Cr. access be achieved in the future. - No campground owners near Highway Rapid applied to the County for a revision to their Special Use Permit that would allow public river access to their property in this stretch.
+- The public river access situation at Greenwood Creek changed in 2005 from previous years, when the BLM constructed a parking lot and restroom.
+The new construction created a formal access to the river through the public lands downstream of Greenwood Creek reduced dangerous parking on the shoulder of Hwy 49, except for peak weekend use days when it still occurs. - There is a second parking area built by BLM 1/4 mile further down Hwy 49 which eliminates the need to park on the shoulder of Hwy 49 but it is still legal to park on the shoulder.
+Boating counts in 2011 on the section of river between Coloma and Greenwood Creek did not occur.
+Future monitoring coordinated with the BLM to better understand the extent of use of the Greenwood Creek access is being considered in the future. - No campground owners near Highway Rapid applied to the County for a revision to their Special Use Permit that would allow public river access to their property in this stretch.